What is Adaptability and Its Details Explained

 It’s now time to label your existing beliefs about yourself as learned and perhaps not truly accurate.
 (It could also be a belief about the world, such as, “the world is dangerous” or “people are out to get me”).
 These beliefs, part of your Primitive Pattern can now be noticed with a more skeptical eye.
 When you notice a belief that gets in your way of growth and healthy adaptation, label it as inappropriate.
 Doing this consistently will begin to loosen the hold these beliefs have on your thinking and behavior.

 One very helpful technique I use, to be more objective about your beliefs, is to imagine someone you love and are close with, experiencing your situation or performing the way you do.
 Would you make such harsh judgements about them?
 Would you dismiss or minimize their achievements the way you do with your own?
-When you recognize that you would treat this other person differently than you are treating yourself, it supports your efforts to label as inappropriate, your old beliefs.
+When you recognize that you would regard this other person differently than you are regarding yourself, it supports your efforts to label as inappropriate, your old beliefs.

 By considering and trying new and more positive beliefs about yourself or the world, you begin to break away from your Primitive Pattern.
 This makes you available to more effectively adjust to new information – about you or your world.
 This is healthy adaptation.
 It is an example of flexibility, an essential trait for resiliency and adaptability.